FreeKernelJS/generator-freekerneljs/app/templates/freekerneljs-basic-app-md/README.md

 ##### Features:
-- Routing and sharing data between diffrent sections in the application
+- Routing and sharing data between different sections in the application
 - Modular architecture that can be extended
 - Best Practices for Performance
 - <a href="http://sass-lang.com/">Sass</a> CSS Preprocessors